martindisch/oscore-demo/README.md

 ```
 $ cd /tmp && touch itm.txt && itmdump -F -f itm.txt
 ```
-In yet another terminal, build and enter GDB with
+In yet another terminal, build and enter GDB.
+We're using the release flag since the debug build might be too large for the flash memory.
 ```
-$ cargo run
+$ cargo run --release
 ```
 This will break at the main function, so you need to
 ```